-• Care made up of services and supplies that maintain, rather than improve, a level of physical or mental function.
+• Care made up of services and supplies that maintain, rather than improve, a level of physical or mental function, except for habilitation therapy services.
+See the Eligible health services under your plan - Habilitation therapy services section.

 Medical supplies - outpatient disposable